When Are Supplements Good for You?

 If there are no restrictions to your diet, then it is generally preferable to eat whole foods rather than to replace them with supplements.
 Some of the foods that are perfectly nutritional are ferments, mushrooms, sprouts, berries, and high-quality protein.

 Ferments strengthen the digestive system.
 Yogurt is good, but it can contain too much sugar.
 The perfect solution for probiotic intake is fermented vegetables.
 Or, you could go for kvass, kefir, or kombucha.

 If you aren’t allergic to mushrooms, you should include them in your diet.
-They are rich with vitamin B, vitamin D, selenium, and copper.
+They are rich in vitamin B, vitamin D, selenium, and copper.
 Furthermore, mushrooms have compounds in them that have antiviral, antimicrobial, anti-tumor, and anti-inflammatory traits.
 They basically alkalize the body.
-Mushrooms like chaga, reishi, and cordyceps work as adaptogens—they help with stress and adrenal fatigue.
+Mushrooms like Chaga, reishi, and cordyceps work as adaptogens—they help with stress and adrenal fatigue.

 Berries are extremely healthy because they contain a lot of antioxidants and phytochemicals.
 The fiber in them regulates cholesterol levels.
 What is also great about them is that they are low in sugar, and new research suggests that they also maintain bone density.

 High-quality proteins are essential to our body.
 They maintain our skin, bones, and joints, and improve our immunity.
 Your choice in supplements may be good quality protein powder, but you might also want to consider a diet that consists of protein-rich food such as meat, dairy, eggs, and fish.
 There are also many vegetarian options like quinoa and chickpeas that are high in protein.